Highway Safety Improvement Program (HSIP)

 Bike and Pedestrian Safety Program (BPSP)

-To help localities identify and prioritize locations for improvement, review the report Framework for Selection and Evaluation of Bicycle and Pedestrian Safety Projects in Virginia the report was prepared by the Virginia Center for Transportation Innovation & Research (VCTIR) to determine best practices for targeting safety resources for these vulnerable highway users.
+To help identify and prioritize locations for improvement, review the report Framework for Selection and Evaluation of Bicycle and Pedestrian Safety Projects in Virginia.
+The report was prepared by the Virginia Center for Transportation Innovation & Research (VCTIR) to determine best practices for targeting safety resources for vulnerable highway users.